ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

     the Hartree--Fock determinant coupled to the Hartree--Fock determinant is zero, so explicitly exclude such single excitations.

+**NOBRILLOUINTHEOREM**
+    For the FCIMC parallel calculations, brillouins theorem is on by default.
+To disable this, this keyword is required (for say non-HF orbitals, ROHF orbitals, rotated orbitals...).
+    This is automatically turned on if the **ROHF** or **ROTATEDORBS** keyword is also supplied.

 **ROTATEORBS** [TimeStep] [ConvergedForce]
     This keyword initiates an iterative rotation of the HF orbitals to find the coefficients that best fit a particular criteria (e.g those which maximise